Design a Portfolio Kanban Board

-- At the feature or enhancement level, you’ll want to align your review cadence with your release process.
+- At the feature or enhancement level, to align your review cadence with your release process.
 If releases happen weekly, you might want to get product owners and marketing together each week for 10-15 minutes a few days in advance of the release so enablement activities can be coordinated.

-How to use the portfolio Kanban to accelerate
+Use the portfolio Kanban to accelerate

 Which column to limit first?